BLCM/bl3mods/Apocalyptech/README.md

   - Increases Eridium and Cosmetic drop rates.
   - Guarantees specific legendary drops from nearly all the bosses which have unique drops.
 (This bit is largely untested still, though.)
-    Known exceptions: Billy the Anointed, Mother of Grogans, Red Jabber, and El Dragon Jr.
 - `early_bloomer.txt` - Unlocks all weapon types, elements, manufacturers,
   etc, from the very beginning of the game.
 Does *not* unlock COMs and Artifacts, since those are locked by storyline progression (eventually